 The iconic Danby Gate was installed at the entrance to the garden in 1632 – this in itself is pretty impressive.
 If you glance up to the top of the arch, you’ll see the bust of Sir Henry Danvers, still watching over the guests to the gardens.

-Today, the garden is home to over 5,000 different plant species over the 4 and a half acre plot – and don’t panic, whether you’re clued up or clueless on plants, you’ll be able to appreciate the beauty of Oxford Botanical Gardens.
+Today, the garden is home to over 5,000 different plant species over the 4-and-a-half acre plot – and don’t panic, whether you’re clued up or clueless about plants, you’ll be able to appreciate the beauty of Oxford Botanical Gardens.

 Oxford Botanic Gardens: Practical Information and Map

 Botanic Garden Address: Rose Ln, Oxford, OX1 4AZ